crossplane/docs/content/master/cli/command-reference.md

 {{<hint "important" >}}
 When validating against a provider the `crossplane beta validate` command downloads the provider package to the `--cache-dir` directory.
+By default Crossplane uses `.crossplane` as the `--cache-dir` location.

 Access to a Kubernetes cluster or Crossplane pod isn't required.
 Validation requires the ability to download the provider package.